cmu-psych-fms/wildfire/README.md

 ### Compatibility

 This *should* be playable in any major browser released since 2018, but will likely fail in earlier browser versions.
 The UI is aimed at a computer with a screen of at least 1680 × 1050 pixels, and with a mouse or touchpad.
-It may or may not be playable with a smaller screen or touchscreen devices such as tablets or phones.
+Efforts have been made to keep it playable on smaller screens and/or touchscreen devices such as tablets or phones, but they are not the primary target, and interaction on those devices may be suboptimal.
 Even if it is playable on these latter devices it is not recommended that serious data collection be done using them as human performance will probably be degraded compared to using the recommended screen size and/or pointing technology.
-As of 22 March 2024 there appears to be a bug when used with Apple Safari, but I hope to understand and fix that bug soon.
+As of 24 June 2024 there appears to be a bug when used with Apple Safari that will need some deep investigation to repair.

 The server-side code has only been tested in SBCL on Linux, but *should* run fine in any modern Common Lisp implementation that can run USOCKET and Bordeaux Threads.
-It *should* be possible to run it in Windows, though some minor modifications may be necessary; if so, this must be made by someone who understands Windows better than I do, and who has access to a Windows machine.
+It *should* be possible to run it in Windows, though some minor modifications may be necessary, for example dealing with files; if so, this must be made by someone who understands Windows better than I do, and who has access to a Windows machine.